-14. During the year, the operational performance of the Company has improved as compared to previous year.
-As at March 31, 2022, the Company has funds available of Rupees 107 lacs and unutilized borrowing facilities sanctioned by banks amounting to Rupees 9,383 lacs.
-Further, in respect of the cash put option issued to minority shareholder of subsidiary, in accordance with the amendment agreement to the shareholders' agreement entered between the parties which also incorporated the new proposed exit rights, the minority shareholders of subsidiary have agreed not to exercise the cash put option for a further period of 36 months from the relevant date (February 5 2021) as defined in the amendment agreement in lieu of the new proposed exit rights.
-The Company's current liabilities are higher than its current assets by Rupees 5,706 lacs.
+12. During the year, the operational performance of the Company has further improved as compared to previous year.
+As at June 30, 2022, the Company has funds available of Rupees 66 lacs and unutilized borrowing facilities sanctioned by banks amounting to Rupees 6,053 lacs.
+The Company's current liabilities are higher than its current assets by Rupees 17,131 lacs.
 Further, the Company also has sufficient unencumbered assets that can be utilized for any additional funding requirements n future.
-Additionally, as explained in note 8, the ongoing litigation at the Hon'ble Supreme Court has delayed the ability of the Group to carry out planned restructuring activities, which could further strengthen the financial position of the Company.
+Additionally, as explained in note 6, the ongoing litigation at the Hon'ble Supreme Court has delayed the ability of the Group to carry out planned restructuring activities, which could further strengthen the financial position of the Company.

-Considering the above factors, continuous improved business performance and expected positive cash flows in foreseeable future periods, the management believes that the going concern assumption in these audited standalone financial results is appropriate.
-In view of the aforesaid, the management has considered it appropriate to prepare these audited standalone financial results on a going concern basis.
+Considering the above factors, continuous improved business performance and expected positive cash flows in foreseeable future periods, the management believes that the going concern assumption in these unaudited standalone financial results is appropriate.
+In view of the aforesaid, the management has considered it appropriate to prepare these unaudited standalone financial results on a going concern basis.

-15. During the early part of the previous year, the COVID - 19 pandemic impacted the revenues and profitability of the Company.
+13. During the early part of the year ended March 31, 2021, the COVID - 19 pandemic impacted the revenues and profitability of the Company.
 The Company took various initiatives to support operations and optimize the cost.
 With a slew of these measures, the Company was able to significantly reduce the negative impact on its business and moved towards its normalization.